-Uninstalling an Agent on Unix and Windows
+Uninstalling an Agent on UNIX and Windows

-To uninstall Agents on Windows NT, Windows Scripting Host 5.1 or Internet Explorer 5.5 must be installed on Windows NT.
+Requirement: To uninstall Agents on Windows NT, Windows Scripting Host 5.1 or Internet Explorer 5.5 must be installed on Windows NT.

-Perform the following steps to uninstall an Agent on Unix or Windows:
+Perform the following steps to uninstall an Agent on UNIX or Windows:

-- 1 Log into Unix as root user.
-Log into Windows as Administrator. - 2 Change directories to any directory other than the Agent's installation directory. - 3 On Unix, enter the following command:
+- 1 Log into UNIX as root user.
+Log into Windows as Administrator. - 2 Change directories to any directory other than the Agent's installation directory. - 3 On UNIX, enter the following command:

-<installation\directory>/bin/agent\uninstall.sh
+<installation_directory>/bin/agent_uninstall.sh

 By default, for Solaris and AIX, the Agent Uninstaller will not remove the SA RPM package.
-For command line options for the agent uninstaller, including how to activate removal of the SA RPM package, See Agent Uninstaller Options on page 323 in this appendix for more information.
+For command line options for the agent uninstaller, including how to activate removal of the SA RPM package, Agent Uninstaller Options.